neilhwatson/delta_reporting/README.md

 1. Configure using DeltaR.conf.
 Be sure to configure your database properly for authentication and authorization.
 Two database users are required.

 1. Copy bin/delta\_reporting script to /etc/init.d.
 This is your start script.
-Run it.

 1. Create a user 'deltar', home /opt/delta\_reporting, shell /bin/false.